 Applicants selected for awards must agree to comply with additional legal requirements upon acceptance of an award.
 We strongly encourage you to review the information pertaining to these additional requirements prior to submitting your application.
-Additional information for each can be found at www.ojp.usdoj.gov/funding/other-requirements.htm.
+Additional information for each can be found at www.oip.usdoj.gov/funding/other-requirements.htm.

 - Civil Rights Compliance

 - Faith-Based and Other Community Organizations

 - Confidentiality

 - Research and the Protection of Human Subjects

 - Anti-Lobbying Act

 - Financial and Government Audit Requirements

 - National Environmental Policy Act (NEPA)

 - DOJ Information Technology Standards (if applicable)

 - Single Point of Contact Review

 - Nonsupplanting of State or Local Funds

 - Criminal Penalty for False Statements

 - Compliance with Office of Justice Programs Financial Guide

 - Suspension or Termination of Funding

 - Nonprofit Organizations

 - For-Profit Organizations

 - Government Performance and Results Act (GPRA)

-- Rights in Intellectual Property - Federal Funding Accountability and Transparency Act (FFATA) of 2006 - Awards in excess of \$5,000,000 federal taxes certification requirement - Active CCR Registration
+- Rights in Intellectual Property

+- Federal Funding Accountability and Transparency Act (FFATA) of 2006

+- Awards in excess of \$5,000,000 federal taxes certification requirement

+- Active CCR Registration

-Application Checklist FY 2011 Edward Byrne Memorial Justice Assistance Grant (JAG) Program: State Solicitation
+Application Checklist FY 2011 Edward Byrne Memorial Justice Assistance Grant (JAG) Program: Local Solicitation

-The application checklist has been created to assist in developing an application.
+The application checklist has been created to aid assist in developing an application.

-The federal amount requested is within the allowable limit of the FY 2011 JAG Allocations List as listed on BJA's JAG web page

-The Application Contains:

-Standard 424 Form (see page 13)

-Program Narrative (see page 13)

-Budget and Budget Narrative (see page 13)

-Review Narrative (the date the JAG application was made available to the governing

-body for review and that it was provided to the public for comment) (see page 14)

-Abstract (see page 14)

-Other Standard Forms as applicable (see page 14), including:

-Disclosure of Lobbying Activities (if applicable)

-Accounting System and Financial Capability Questionnaire (if applicable)

-DUNS Number (see page 11)

-CCR Registration (see page 11)
+Eligibility Requirement: The jurisdiction listed as the legal name on the application corresponds with the eligible jurisdiction listed on BJA's JAG web page The federal amount requested is within the allowable limit of the FY 2011 JAG Allocations List as listed on BJA's JAG web page The Ap oplication Contains: Standard 424 Form (see page 13) Program Narrative (see page 13) Budget and Budget Narrative (see page 13) Review Narrative (the date the JAG application was made available to the governing body for review and that it was provided to the public for comment) (see page 14) Abstract (see page 14) Additional Attachment: Memorandum of Understanding (MOU), if in a funding disparity (see page 15) Tribal Authorizing Resolution (if applicable) (see page 14) Other Standard Forms as applicable (see page 15), including: Disclosure of Lobbying Activities (if applicable) Accounting System and Financial Capability Questionnaire (if applicable) DUNS Number (see page 11) CCR Registration (see page 12)